12 Steps to Transition Your Real Estate Business to The New Year

 The last couple of weeks of December is the perfect time to review the past twelve months.
 When the pace of the real estate market slows down, an opportunity to streamline my goals and business plan enables me to be ready for the start of the new year.
 My words of the day are: review, reorganize, refresh, and recycle.
 Here are twelve ways to do it.

 Now is the time to bring your bio up to date on your real estate and social media accounts.
 Elements you want to include when you refresh your bio are awards, achievements, real estate courses completed, professional certifications earned, and milestones reached.
-It would help if you could also talk about any community service projects or volunteering in which you participate.
-Connect on a personal level also with marriage and birth announcements, interests or hobbies.
-Also consider new professional photos, especially if you didn’t take one last year.
+It would help if you could also talk about any community service projects or volunteering you participate in.
+Connect personally with marriage and birth announcements, interests, or hobbies.
+Also, consider new professional photos, especially if you didn’t take one last year.

 Today’s homebuyer is very tech-savvy and expects the same from their real estate professional.
-If your tech tools are slow and outdated how can you function at full capacity?
-If your laptop, smartphone, or tablet is holding you back now is the perfect time to replace it thanks to holiday bargains and sales.
+If your tech tools are slow and outdated, how can you function at total capacity?
+If your laptop, smartphone, or tablet is holding you back, now is the perfect time to replace it, thanks to holiday bargains and sales.

 3. Reorganize Your Electronics